halox: Dark matter halo properties and large-scale structure calculations using JAX: Acknowledgments

 \section{Acknowledgments}

-I would like to thank Andrew Hearin and Lindsey Bleem for useful discussions and feedback on this manuscript.
-I acknowledge the use of Anthropic's Claude Code in the development of \texttt{halox}.
+We would like to thank Lindsey Bleem, Matt Becker, Jean-Éric Campagne, Andrew Hearin, and Georgios Zacharegkas for useful discussions and feedback on \texttt{halox} and on this manuscript.
+This work was supported in part by the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists (WDTS) under the Science Undergraduate Laboratory Internships (SULI) Program.
 Argonne National Laboratory's work was supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under contract DE-AC02-06CH11357.